Updated Dec 2015

 4:4 Hear, O our God; for we are despised: and turn their reproach upon their own head, and give them for a prey in the land of captivity: 4:5 And cover not their iniquity, and let not their sin be blotted out from before thee: for they have provoked thee to anger before the builders.

-The walls were completed; today many mock but teh Master Builder will complete his work of building and perfecting the spiritual temple of the called out first fruits
+The walls were completed; today many mock the small Ekklesia but the Master Builder will complete his work of building and perfecting the spiritual Temple of the called out first fruits

 4:6 So built we the wall; and all the wall was joined together unto the half thereof: for the people had a mind to work.